CatalanBioGenomeProject/data-submission/README.md

 with Rob Davey how to approve users for the CBP and who will approve the submissions (currently a small group from ERGA direction is in charge).

+<a name="submission"></a>
+## ENA submission scripts

+Some scripts to help in data submission have been provided, to use them please read [these instructions](https://github.com/cnag-aat/ERGA-submission/tree/main/get_submission_xmls#readme)

 <a name="project"></a>
 ## Create data projects